TruebitProtocol/truebit-eth/README.md

 [10-17 22:40:48] info: Truebit OS 1.0.6 has been initialized on goerli network at block 3594922.
 ```
 Note that you must be connected to either Görli testnet or Ethereum mainnet in order to execute commands in Truebit OS.
 You may see error messages at this point if your local node has not yet synchronized with the blockchain or is not connected to a suitable peer (e.g. `Error: Invalid JSON RPC response: "Error: connect ECONNREFUSED 127.0.0.1:8545` ... or `error: no suitable peers available`).
-If this happens, quit and restart.
+If this happens, `exit` and restart.

 For a self-guided tour or to explore additional options not provided in this tutorial, type `help` at the command line, and (optionally) include a command that you want to learn more about.
 Here is a list of available commands:
 ```